arashnrim/liste/README.md

 6. Enter `pod install` in Terminal.

 ### Using the Xcode Project
-- Always use `Liste.xcworkspace` instead of `Liste.xcproj`.
+- Always use `Liste.xcworkspace` instead of `Liste.xcodeproj`.
 The `xcworkspace` files has all the Cocoapods libraries installed.
 - It is recommended that you **change the bundle ID and development team** of your project to avoid conflicts with the original project.

 ### Contributing After